edgedb/edgedb/docs/reference/ddl/modules.rst

 Description
 -----------

-``CREATE MODULE`` defines a new module for the current database.
+The command ``create module`` defines a new module for the current database.
 The name of the new module must be distinct from any existing module in the current database.
-Unlike :ref:`SDL module declaration
-<ref_eql_sdl_modules>` the ``CREATE MODULE`` command does not have
-sub-commands, as module contents are created separately.
+Unlike :ref:`SDL module declaration <ref_eql_sdl_modules>` the ``create module`` command does not have sub-commands, as module contents are created separately.

 Parameters
 ----------

-:eql:synopsis:`IF NOT EXISTS`
+:eql:synopsis:`if not exists`
     Normally creating a module that already exists is an error, but with this flag the command will succeed.
 It is useful for scripts that add something to a module or if the module is missing the